jaideng123/ConsoleMusicPlayer/README.md

 ConsoleMusicPlayer
 ==================

-Console music player, only plays mp3s for now and only runs on windows, still being improved
+Console music player, only plays mp3s for now and only runs on windows

 Features to Add:
     REDESIGN W/ GUI,